In the process of creating a digital marketing strategy, most companies conduct a digital marketing competitor analysis.

 In this article, we’ll explore the why and how of digital marketing competitor analysis and look at how to improve your own digital marketing strategy using the Semrush .Trends digital analytics tools.
 Let’s get started!

 Let’s start with the basics: What is digital marketing competitor analysis?

 Competitor analysis is the process of researching your market to identify competitors, unpacking the characteristics of competitors’ businesses, and analyzing their strategies.

-Competitor analysis is typically carried out to identify strengths and weaknesses of other market players, define your company’s standing in relation to them, highlight gaps, and estimate your potential and opportunities to fill them.
+Competitor analysis is typically carried out to identify the strengths and weaknesses of other market players, define your company’s standing in relation to them, and highlight gaps and estimate your potential to fill them.

 Who Should You Analyze as Competitors in Digital Marketing?

 Once you decide competitor analysis is necessary for your online marketing plan, you need to figure out who your competitors in digital marketing actually are.